netascode/terraform-provider-fmc/docs/resources/device_subinterface.md

 ### Read-Only

 - `id` (String) The id of the object
-- `parent_name` (String) Name of the parent interface.
-As the fmc_device_physical_interface.example.name does not propagate dependency adequately on Terraform, the `parent_id` attribute must be always set when creating this managed resource.
+- `interface_name` (String) Name of the parent interface.
+As the fmc_device_physical_interface.example.name does not propagate dependency adequately on Terraform, the `interface_id` attribute must be always set when creating this managed resource.

 <a id="nestedatt--ipv6_addresses"></a>
 ### Nested Schema for `ipv6_addresses`